Crabs and lobsters

 In tidal waters, when fishing for blue swimmer crabs, mud crabs and spanner crabs, no more than four crab pots or dillies (or a combination of pots and dillies) may be used per person.
 Also a person must not possess more than four crab apparatus per person, on a boat on the water.

-Crab pots and dillies must be marked by an identifying tag bearing the surname and address of the owner.
+Crab pots and dillies must be marked by an identifying tag bearing the surname and address of the person using the apparatus.

 The use of inverted dilly apparatus (witches hats) was phased out from 2 April 2010.

 When fishing for spanner crabs, the dilly must have an area within its frame of no more than 1m2 with a net drop of no more than 10cm and mesh size of at least 25mm.
-The dilly must have a tag attached to it with the full name and address of the owner and a light coloured float attached to it that is at least 15cm in all its dimensions and with the owner’s name written on it.
+The dilly must have a tag attached to it with the surname and address of the user and a light coloured float attached to it that is at least 15cm in all its dimensions and with the user’s name written on it.

 Ensure you sort your crabs on a pot-by-pot basis to remove any illegal crabs before moving on, or they are deemed in your possession.